clerk/javascript/.changeset/young-pigs-live.md

 '@clerk/shared': minor
 ---

-Propagate Next.js middleware options to the application server, solving the following issues:
-- `auth` couldn't assert the session token signature due to not having access to `secretKey` passed as an option.
-- `auth.redirectToSignIn` doesn't redirect to `signInUrl` provided as option.

-`CLERK_ENCRYPTION_KEY` must be defined when providing `secretKey` as an option, in order to securely propagated this value between servers.
-For more information regarding options propagation, refer to https://clerk.com/docs/references/nextjs/clerk-middleware#server-side-options-propagation
+Enables server-side options propagation for `clerkMiddleware` to the Next.js application server, allowing access for server-side helpers like `auth`.
+Options such as `signUpUrl`, `signInUrl`, and `secretKey` are securely encrypted using AES algorithm.

+When using `secretKey`, `CLERK_ENCRYPTION_KEY` is required as the encryption key.
+If `secretKey` is not provided, `CLERK_SECRET_KEY` is used by default.

+For more information, refer to the documentation: https://clerk.com/docs/references/nextjs/clerk-middleware#server-side-options-propagation